cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/cm-mooc/cm-mooc.rst

 .. note:: You can also place the lines into your ~/.bash_profile in
 	  case you do not want to add the lines by hand every time.

-Managing you Key on india
+Managing your Key on india
 ----------------------------------------------------------------------

 If you have not registered your ssh key to the cloud, you will need to